-Although this modification proposal does not change the existing procedures it does promote earlier intervention on the part of the transporter to ensure meter fit reports are received in a timely manner, thus leading to the efficient and economic operation of the pipe-line system.
-In addition, the proposal states that earlier updates of records and of CSAQ will lead to a more accurate RbD reconciliation therefore facilitating competition between suppliers and between shippers.
+Although this modification proposal does not change the existing procedures it does seek to promote earlier intervention on the part of the transporter so as to ensure meter fit reports are received in a timely manner, which the proposer believes will lead to the efficient and economic operation of the pipe-line system.
+In addition, the proposal states that earlier updates of records and of the Connected Systems Annual Quantity (CSAQ) will lead to a more accurate RbD reconciliation therefore facilitating competition between suppliers and between shippers.